wennycooper/sysHealth/README.md

     $ rospack profile

 # Dependancy
-python web module is needed.
-To install, you can issue following command:
+* You may need to install python web module with following command:

     $ sudo pip install lpthw.web
+* You may need to modify the script pathname of Popen line in sysHealth.py
+    $ vi sysHealth

 # Run

     $ rosrun sysHealth sysHealth.py